 History and Physical

-Proper understanding of anatomical zones and vertebral levels is essential to interpret the clinical manifestations secondary to a disc herniation.
-Wiltse proposed these anatomical zones, based on the following landmarks: medial border of the articular facet, lateral, upper and medial borders of the pedicles, coronal and sagittal planes at the center of the disc.
-On the axial plane, these landmarks determine the central zone, the subarticular zone (lateral recess), foraminal, and extraforaminal zones.
-On the sagittal plane, the levels are termed as follows: The supra pedicular level, the pedicular level, the infrapedicular level, and the disc level.
-The correct knowledge of anatomy and the relationship between nerve roots and disc herniation allows the proper understanding of common clinical findings associated with this problem.
+A proper understanding of the anatomical zones and vertebral levels is essential for interpreting the clinical manifestations of a disc herniation.
+Wiltse proposed these anatomical zones, based on the following landmarks: medial border of the articular facet, lateral, upper, and medial borders of the pedicles, and the coronal and sagittal planes at the center of the disc.
+On the axial plane, these landmarks determine the central zone, the subarticular zone known as the lateral recess, the foraminal zone, and the extraforaminal zone.
+On the sagittal plane, the levels are termed as follows: The suprapedicular level, the pedicular level, the infrapedicular level, and the disc level.
+Accurate knowledge of anatomy and the relationship between nerve roots and a disc herniation enables proper understanding of the common clinical findings associated with this disorder.

-- C5 nerve root: Exits between C4 and C5 foramina, innervates deltoids and biceps (with C6), sensory distribution: lateral arm (axillary nerve) and is assessed with biceps reflex.
+- C5 nerve root: Exits between C4 and C5 foramina; innervates the deltoid and biceps muscles (with C6); sensory distribution: the lateral arm (axillary nerve innervation); and is assessed with the biceps reflex

-- C6 nerve root: Exits between C5 and C6 foramina, innervates biceps (with C5) and wrist extensors, sensory distribution: lateral forearm (musculocutaneous nerve), assessed with brachioradialis reflex.
+- C6 nerve root: Exits between C5 and C6 foramina; innervates biceps muscle (with C5) and wrist extensors; sensory distribution: lateral forearm (musculocutaneous nerve innervation); assessed with brachioradialis reflex

-- C7 nerve root: Exits between C6 and C7 foramina, innervates triceps, wrist flexors, and finger extensors, sensory distribution: middle finger, assessed with triceps reflex.
+- C7 nerve root: Exits between C6 and C7 foramina; innervates triceps muscle, wrist flexors, and finger extensors; sensory distribution: middle finger; assessed with triceps reflex

-- C8 nerve root: Exits between C7 and T1 foramina, innervates interosseus muscles and finger flexors, sensory distribution: ring and little fingers and distal half of the forearm (ulnar side), no reflex.
+- C8 nerve root: Exits between C7 and T1 foramina; innervates interosseous muscles and finger flexors; sensory distribution: ring and little fingers and distal half of the forearm (ulnar side); no reflex

-- L1 nerve root: Exits between L1 and L2 foramina, innervates iliopsoas muscle, sensory distribution: upper third thigh, assessed with the cremasteric reflex (male).
+- L1 nerve root: Exits between L1 and L2 foramina; innervates the iliopsoas muscle; sensory distribution: upper third of the thigh, assessed with the cremasteric reflex in men

-- L2 nerve root: Exits between L2 and L3 foramina, innervates iliopsoas muscle, hip adductor, and quadriceps, sensory distribution: middle third thigh, no reflex.
+- L2 nerve root: Exits between L2 and L3 foramina; innervates the iliopsoas muscle, the hip adductor, and the quadriceps muscle; sensory distribution: the middle third of the thigh, with no reflex

-- L3 nerve root: Exits between L3 and L4 foramina, innervates iliopsoas muscle, hip adductor, and quadriceps, sensory distribution: lower third thigh, no reflex.
+- L3 nerve root: Exits between L3 and L4 foramina; innervates the iliopsoas muscle, the hip adductor, and the quadriceps muscle; sensory distribution: lower third of the thigh, no reflex

-- L4 nerve root: Exits between L4 and L5 foramina, innervates quadriceps and tibialis anterior, sensory distribution: anterior knee, medial side of the leg, assessed with patellar reflex.
+- L4 nerve root: Exits between L4 and L5 foramina; innervates quadriceps muscle and tibialis anterior muscle; sensory distribution: anterior knee, medial side of the leg; assessed with patellar reflex

-- L5 nerve root: Exits between L5 and S1 foramina, innervates extensor hallucis longus, extensor digitorum longus, and brevis, and gluteus medius, sensory distribution: anterior leg, lateral leg, and dorsum of the foot, no reflex.
+- L5 nerve root: Exits between L5 and S1 foramina; innervates the extensor hallucis longus muscle, the extensor digitorum longus muscle, the brevis, and the gluteus medius muscle; sensory distribution: anterior leg, lateral leg, and dorsum of the foot; no reflex

-- S1 nerve root: Exits between S1 and S2 foramina, innervates gastrocnemius, soleus, and gluteus maximus, sensitive distribution: posterior thigh, plantar region, assessed with Achilles reflex.
+- S1 nerve root: Exits between S1 and S2 foramina; innervates gastrocnemius, soleus, and gluteus maximus muscles; sensory distribution: posterior thigh, plantar region; assessed with Achilles reflex

-Cervical and thoracic disc herniation can also exhibit symptoms of myelopathy such as spasticity, clumsiness, wide-based gate, and weakness, on physical examination hyperreflexia is the most important sign.
-The Lhermitte sign is the presence of an electric shock-like sensation towards the back and lower extremities, especially by flexing the neck.[13][14]
-Bowel and bladder dysfunction may indicate poor prognosis.
+Cervical and thoracic disc herniations can also present with myelopathic symptoms on physical examination, including spasticity, clumsiness, wide-based gait, and weakness.
+Hyperreflexia is the most important clinical sign.
+The Lhermitte sign is characterized by the presence of an electric-shock-like sensation in the back and lower extremities, typically elicited by neck flexion.[14][15]
+Bowel and bladder dysfunction may indicate a poor prognosis.

 Evaluation

-MRI is the recommended diagnostic imaging in cases of severe or progressive neurologic deficits, suspicion of an underlying condition such as infection, fracture, cauda equina syndrome, spinal cord compression.
-In cases of radiculopathy, most of the cases improve with conservative treatment and MRI is indicated in those cases with significant pain or neurologic deficits.[16]
+MRI is the recommended diagnostic imaging study for severe or progressive neurologic deficits or suspicion of an underlying condition, such as infection, fracture, cauda equina syndrome, or spinal cord compression.
+In cases of radiculopathy, most cases improve with conservative treatment, and an MRI is usually indicated only in those cases with significant pain or the presence of neurologic deficits.[17]
+Computed tomography myelogram is the imaging option for patients with contraindications to MRI, such as a cardiac pacemaker that is not MRI-compatible.
+A computed tomography scan is not typically requested in cases of a nucleus pulposus herniation.
+However, it can be helpful in some cases when there is a suspicion of a calcified disc herniation.
+Thoracic disc herniations have a 30% to 70% rate of calcification.

 Treatment / Management

-In cervical disc herniation, there is no evidence of effectiveness for conservative treatment compared with surgery [Level I].[19]
-Different randomized controlled trials (RTC) have compared conservative versus surgical treatment in lumbar disc herniation, observing faster pain relief and recovery in the early surgery groups, however, similar outcomes in the long term (one or two years) were found.[20][21]
-In another trial, carefully selected patients who underwent surgery for lumbar disc herniation achieved greater improvement compared to nonoperative treated patients at eight years follow up [Level II].[22]
+In cervical disc herniation, there is no evidence of the effectiveness of conservative treatment compared to surgery.[25]
+Different randomized controlled trials have compared conservative versus surgical treatment for lumbar disc herniation, observing that patients in the early-surgery groups experienced faster pain relief and recovery; however, similar long-term (1 or 2 years) outcomes were observed.[26][27]
+In another trial, carefully selected patients who underwent surgery for lumbar disc herniation showed greater improvement than nonoperatively treated patients at an 8-year follow-up.[28]

 Differential Diagnosis

-Nucleus pulposus herniation is the most common cause of radicular pain in the lumbar spine and the second most common cause in the cervical spine after degenerative spondylosis; however, other conditions in the differential diagnosis should be considered such as:
+Nucleus pulposus herniation is the most common cause of radicular pain in the lumbar spine and the second most common cause in the cervical spine after degenerative spondylosis.
+The differential diagnosis for nucleus pulposus herniation includes the following:

 - Conjoined nerve root